harshtechnoboy/Tic-Tac-Toe/README.md

      python tic_tac_toe.py
      ```

-     The game window will appear.
+5. The game window will appear.
+You can use the mouse to click on the start button and start playing.

-5. Gameplay:
    - The game window will display a 3x3 grid representing the Tic Tac Toe game board.
    - Two players will take turns playing the game.
 The first player is randomly selected at the beginning of each new game.
    - To make a move, click on an empty square on the game board.
 The player's symbol (X or O) will be placed in that square.